mohannishant6/BAN/Readme.md

+# SIMULATED BODY AREA NETWORK (BAN)
-Scalable computing assignment 4
+Scalable Computing Project 4

-this project contains 3 parts:
+The purpose of this project is to implement, validate and demonstrate a simple scalable communications protocol that employs Peer to Peer modalities of the type that might be found in Body Area Networking communication scenarios.

+We propose a Wireless Body Area Network implemented for real time monitoring of pateints in a hospital.
+Each patient is equipped with a number of sensors sending vital information to the sink attached to their body, which in turn, is capable of sending the data to a nearby edge node; the edge node being a server within the hospital.
+The edge node is where a doctor can monitor the status of all his patients using a dashboard.

+The proposed network has three major components:

-1. sink
+1. Sink
-2. sensors
+2. Sensors
-3. PDA/Edge device
+3. Edge node

+# Below are the guidelines to get the network simulation up and running for simulation:

-# sink
+# Sink

-**sink is a simulator program for sink, it is written in Golang**
+**"sink" is a simulator program for a sink, it is written in Golang**

 * directory: sink